 I have a thousand and one things to do this evening.
-That one thing over the thousand is to write what will become an introduction to my book.
-The book has a title as well as a subheading.
-Yes, I am a little enthusiastic, but I do like to have some sort of direction.
-Granted, it is only ever at the beginning that I have direction.
-As time ticks on, you'll come to realise exactly how accurate that is.
+The thousand things can wait; I'll focus on the one.
+And that one thing is to write what will become the introduction to my book.
+I've already given the book a title as well as a subheading title.
+Yes, I’m a little enthusiastic, but I do like to have some sort of direction.
+Even if it isn't very much.
+And as these entries trickle on, you’ll come to realise exactly how little direction I have at the moment.

-My aim is to have a book ready once my Masters degree is finished.
+My aim is have a book ready once my Masters is finished.
 In order to achieve this, I shall be writing for a year.
 Little bits, big bits, notes and scribbles.
-There is no easy way to complete what I am attempting to manage, but I shall I certainly give it a go.
-A word of warning already to the non-existent readership is about the chronology of the book.
-Yes, things will be written as they happen but then there will be flashbacks; this is nothing new, I assure you.
-However, I’ll need to write an introduction.
-Which I shall attempt to do here.
-But, whilst it is here, this introduction could also be at the beginning of the book - despite it having been written after a small amount of work has already gone into the piece.
+There’s no easy way to complete what I am attempting to manage, but I shall I certainly give it a go.
+One thing that is going to be a strange sensation is the chronology of the book for the reader.
+Yes, things will be written as they happen but then there will be flashbacks; this is nothing new for me, I assure you.
+In fact, it's nothing new for diaries or memoirs.
+However, this introduction will be at the beginning of the book - yes, I know that I've written around 20 entries already.

-Ideally, this introduction should take the form of an individual slice of writing.
-I could even have made it a complete synopsis of what is to come.
-Yet, in true fashion of how I know the book will be written, it is instead a quick snapshot of how things are present.
+Ideally, this introduction should take the form of an individual slice of writing or a complete synopsis of what is to come.
+Yet, in true fashion to how I know the book will be written, it will be a quick snapshot of how things are at the current time of writing.
 Any editing that takes place, will simply be editing of that separate piece.
-And it already would have taken place by the time you read it.
 There will be no cutting and pasting of entries to make the read easier.
 Likewise, there will be comments that refer to earlier or later works that in reality should have been edited to make it a more natural read.
-That's neither me nor cricket.
+That’s neither me, nor cricket.
+Nor an easy read.

-These passages are not to be read straight through, for each one contains a different thought.
-I am looking at providing a travel guide with a personal touch bringing in elements of a diary and, to some extent, autobiographical anecdotes.
-You won't get impartial advice; that's something that Google can provide if you look deep enough.
+These passages are not to be read straight through for each one contains a different thought.
+I am possibly looking at providing a travel guide with a personal touch bringing in elements of a diary and, to some extent, autobiographical anecdotes.
+You won’t get impartial advice for that’s something that Google can provide if you look deep enough.
 You will get true accounts of what happened to me or what I did in certain situations.
-I have a strange sense of humour which, I have been told, isn't always a good thing.
-In truth, I'm told more often than not that people don't get me.
-The verbal me or the written me?
-We shall find out in around 50 entries or so.
+I have a strange sense of humour which, I have been told, isn’t always a good thing.
+Actually, I’m told more often than not that people don’t get me.
+Whether that be the verbal me or the written me, we shall find out in around 50 entries or so.

-I have been laying foundations down in a little green book.
-But the problem I have is that my mind wonders near and far and at differing velocities - I can go from one train of thought to a completely different vehicle, entirely.
-To me, it makes sense as long as you try not to attempt too logical a connection.
+Whilst I have been writing entries in my blue Ted Baker notebook I have also been laying foundations down in a little green book.
+But the problem is that my mind wonders near and far and at differing velocities - I can go from one train of thought to a completely different vehicle, entirely.
+For me, it will make sense to you as long as you try not to attempt too logical a connection.

-This will be my problem.
-Too much to read in such a short space of time.
-Yes, there is still an entire year (okay, a little less than a year at the time of constructing this introduction) but there's still real life to contend with.
+This will be (another one to add to) my problem (list).
+Too much to read in such a short space of time (and too many brackets will be used in this individual entry).
+Yes, there’s an entire year left (okay, a little less than a year at the time of constructing this introduction) but there’s still real life to contend with.
 We are currently in what I am hoping is now the middle of the Coronavirus pandemic.
-This alone has brought about some unbelievable changes to a lot of people's lives.
-I have had so much to contend with it really won't fit in this introduction.
-And, this introduction isn't the place to talk about it.
-Silver lining, eh?
+This alone has brought about some unbelievable changes to a lot of people’s lives.
+I have had so much to contend with it really won’t fit in this introduction.
+And actually, this introduction isn’t the place to talk about it; silver lining, eh?

-Along with the unpicking of that silver lining we find that Paris has altered.
-I have been lucky enough to visit the City of Light prior to the lockdowns and curfews.
+And with the unpicking of that silver lining is the fact that Paris has altered.
+I have been lucky enough to visit the city of light prior to the lockdowns and curfews.
 I have also managed to visit her during the pandemic.
 The story of Paris is a long one and the current situation is set to make a grand metamorphosis amid certain aspects of everyday life there.
-With this project that I am undertaking, even once the book is finished, I shall continue my studies of her.
-I don't wish to delve too deeply into the historicity of the area or the peoples, for that is down to the historians.
-I am looking at documenting, in a modern contemporary manner, the city itself and the interactions with the people that visit and live there.
+With this project that I am undertaking, even once the book is finished, I am to continue my studies of her.
+I don’t wish to delve too deeply into the historicity of the area or the peoples, for that is down to the historians.
+I am looking at documenting, in a modern contemporary manner, the city itself and the interactions with the people that visit, work and live there.

-With all this being said, and this introduction taking an absolute age, I actually think I may not use this as I had intended.
-I know it's far too long for a blurb on the back of the book.
+With all this being said, and now with this introduction taking an absolute age, I actually think I may not use this as I had intended.
+I know it’s far too long for a blurb on the back of the book.
 I could use it as an entry, which, until placed in its final position, will remain a mystery to myself.
 And this is what I meant by chronology issues.
 By the time this is read, you will know whether it is the introduction or if I have placed it as an entry; dated the 19th October 2020.
-The whole book, whilst appearing unstructured, will be just that.
+The whole book, whilst appearing unstructured will be just that.
 But in a Tommy Cooper way.
-It's how I used to give my lectures on Salsa dancing to teachers.
+It’s how I used to give my lectures on Salsa dancing to teachers.
 And students.
-I like to look like I have no idea, yet it is a painstaking method that I have to work through in order to make it look improvised or ad-libbed.
+I like to look like I have no idea yet, it is a painstaking method to have to work through in order to make it look that way.

 It is here that I wish to mention an actual introduction to a book that I have started reading.
 This book hasn't influenced me although the introduction resonated with me.
 If I could write something like this, with the intensity, drive and enchantment, I'd be very proud.
 My tutor wouldn't be, though.
 The introduction of The Insider's Guide to Paris is a lot shorter than is required for my initial assignment.
 Yes, this is the piece that will be the beginning of my final year of my Open University Masters.
 It's been a long journey to get here but a very enjoyable one.
 My final assignment will be a much broader version of what I was hoping to be my final assignment of last year.
 The lockdown saw to it that the piece wouldn't be written.
 There's a story or two about this later on (or you've already read it) so I won't spoil it (unless you've already read it).